TheOdinProject/curriculum/nodeJS/express/using_psql.md

 <div class="lesson-content__panel" markdown="1">

-1. We've only really touched a bit of PostgreSQL and we've interfaced it with `node-postgres`, to understand PostgreSQL raw, head to their [Part 1 PostgreSQL tutorial](https://www.postgresql.org/docs/current/tutorial.html).
+1. We've only really touched a bit of PostgreSQL and we've interfaced it with `node-postgres`, to understand PostgreSQL by itself, head to their [Part 1 PostgreSQL tutorial](https://www.postgresql.org/docs/current/tutorial.html).
 Only read through Part 1 and you can start at `1.4.
 Accessing a Database` since we've already done the initial setup before.
 Going through other parts is optional and only if you want to gain a deeper understanding, but the basics are all you will need at the moment.
 1. Check out [the node-postgres documentation](https://node-postgres.com/).
 The library itself is light and small, and so is their documentation.
 You don't need to read everything, use it mainly as a reference.
 1. In our previous Mini Message Board project, we implemented a completely ephemeral messages using an array data structure within our application.
 We want data persistence.
 Go back to this project and implement it with a PostgreSQL database with `node-postgres` for the PostgreSQL client.
    - Create a messages table